24 unconventional kettlebell exercises you didn’t know—until now!

 Our Caveman Athlete Of The Month February, Rik Brown, a man of few words, provided us with the following unconventional kettlebell exercise.
-Rik is my current favourite kettlebell enthusiast btw, because I have a huge respect for people who stay active, Rik is 58 as of this writing, and that’s not something to sneeze at.
+I have huge respect for people who stay active, Rik is 58 as of this writing, and that’s not something to sneeze at.
 I have the same mission as Rik, the older, the stronger.
 Kudos to Rik.

-I like the 2 hand, alternate snatch – clean combo, tricky at first, but great for conditioning.
+[Rik] I like the 2 hands, alternate snatch – clean combo, tricky at first, but great for conditioning.

 Our very first Caveman Athlete Of The Month, Kelly Manzone, queen of movement, provided us with this awesome version of the Bent Press, the kneeling bent press.
 I have a lot of respect for Kelly as she just smashes it, she’s got an awesome body which she worked hard for.
 This lady can move.
 And for those of you who go “Caveman?
 She’s a woman!”, let’s not go there, Cavemantraining is not just for men, it’s for humans, I just don’t want to create another branch called Cavewoman nor create separation, and Cavehuman just doesn’t sound right, so let’s just flow with it, ok?
 There is no prejudice, sexism or racism on Cavemantraining unless you start looking for it, in which case you’re the culprit.
 If you’re training like one should be training, if you’re a nice person, then welcome to the club.
 Now without further ado … the

-One of my favourite KB lifts is the Bent Press…Performing this exercise improves overall strength.
+[Kelly] One of my favorite KB lifts is the Bent Press…Performing this exercise improves overall strength.
 The movement requires a degree of hip and spine mobility, shoulder and spine stability, along with core strength and stability.
 One can press more weight in a bent press than in a standard overhead press.
-This is because the position requires you to press from your lat shelf while moving under the weight, rather than pressing from the shoulder upward…I occasionally take it to a kneeling position when I want to focus more on my shoulder, spine and core stability and strength.
-Most of the time, I like pairing the kneeling bent press with arm bar.
+This is because the position requires you to press from your lat shelf while moving under the weight, rather than pressing from the shoulder upward…I occasionally take it to a kneeling position when I want to focus more on my shoulder, spine and core stability, and strength.
+Most of the time, I like pairing the kneeling bent press with armbar.
 I also tend to use a lighter bell in this kneeling position, than in the standing position, as there is less stability from the legs while performing the exercise.
-Typically recommend 5 slow controlled reps on each side.
+Typically recommend 5 slow-controlled reps on each side.

 That’s me.
-This is currently one of my favourite unconventional exercises, as no one is gripping kettlebells like this, it’s frowned upon, it’s not normal, it’s not how kettlebell training works!
-Well, that’s exactly how I like it, going against the grain, doing things unconventional.
+This is currently one of my favorite unconventional exercises, as no one is gripping kettlebells like this, it’s frowned upon, it’s not normal, it’s not how kettlebell training works!
+Well, that’s exactly how I like it, going against the grain, doing things unconventionally.

 I used to be a noob myself, I still don’t pretend like I know everything, because I don’t, and I never will, I’ll always keep learning.
-Shout out to the person who told me long time ago that I could be someone special one day, you know who you are, first name starts with an S and last name with an R.
+Shout out to the person who told me a long time ago that I could be someone special one day, you know who you are.

-You should really try this one out, if you get the grip right, understand why you want to employ this grip and squat like this, you’ll open up a whole new world for yourself.
-I’ve written enough about this one, so no need to repeat, follow the above links to puzzle together all the info you need on this one.
-Or add and ask me on facebook.
+[Taco] You should really try this one out, if you get the grip right, understand why you want to employ this grip and squat like this, you’ll open up a whole new world for yourself.
+I’ve written enough about this one, so no need to repeat it, follow the above links to puzzle together all the info you need on this one.

 This press is performed with an open hand horn grip (crushing), crush grip or goblet grip (crushing), it’s named half crush grip as the press is only half and not a full overhead lock-out, and you’ll be crushing the bell to not only hold the bell but also to add the pectorals to the muscle groups worked.